johnpancoast/home-cfg/README.md

 ... docs soon.

 # TODO
+* I think the git submodules are mis-configured.
+Look into that.

 * Some of the files in this repo should be moved to their own repo and brought in via git submodules.